 Alleviating the environmental effects of physical distribution

-Product shipments for Asahi Kasei Group operations in Japan amounted to some 1.3 billion ton-kilometers in fiscal 2015—an 11% increase from fiscal 2014—generating approximately 100 thousand tons of CO2 emissions—a 7% increase.
+Product shipments for Asahi Kasei Group operations in Japan amounted to some 1.2 billion ton-kilometers in fiscal 2016—a 3% decrease from fiscal 2015—generating approximately 100 thousand tons of CO2 emissions—a 3% decrease.
 In cooperation with the transport firms contracted for shipment, a wide range of measures are employed to reduce energy consumption and alleviate the environmental effects of physical distribution.

-Both Asahi Kasei Chemicals and Asahi Kasei Fibers have received Eco-Rail Mark certification in recognition of their preferential shipment of products by rail, an ecological mode of transport which results in lower CO2 emissions for a given weight and distance than many other means of transportation.
+Asahi Kasei has received Eco-Rail Mark certification in recognition of our preferential shipment of products by rail, an ecological mode of transport which results in lower CO2 emissions for a given weight and distance than many other means of transportation.

 Use of low-pollution vehicles

 The Asahi Kasei Group is phasing in low-pollution vehicles for use in marketing and within plant grounds.
-In fiscal 2015, some 80% of company-owned vehicles were low-pollution vehicles.
+In fiscal 2016, some 82% of company-owned vehicles were low-pollution vehicles

-The Asahi Kasei Group has 9 hydroelectric power generation plants in the Nobeoka Region, which provided 15% of the total electricity we used in Japan in fiscal 2015.
+The Asahi Kasei Group has 9 hydroelectric power generation plants in the Nobeoka Region, which provided 14% of the total electricity we used in Japan.
 Generation of the equivalent amount of power at thermoelectric plants would result in approximately 180 thousand tons* of CO2 emissions annually.
 Furthermore, our biomass power generation facility in Nobeoka started operation in August 2012.

 Reducing CO2 emissions throughout the product life cycle